pangnasun/IMCapstoneSeminar/Prototype Blog Two/readme.md

 <br/><br/>
 <img src="images/daily2.jpeg">

 These images are taken from [Virtual Angkor Project](https://www.virtualangkor.com/), which created a virtual simulation of Angkor Wat and its people.
+The simulation gave me a visual of what my capstone project will look like and of how it will look different from this.
+For instance, the simulation focused only on telling the history of Angkor Wat and its people, which is quite informative.
 <img src="images/angkor1.jpg">
 <img src="images/angkor2.jpg">